dlowe-net/irken/README.md

 A hook may return in one of three ways:

-- `return -code continue` - continue processing to the next hook.
+- `return -code continue <list>` - continues processing to the next hook, but the parameter list will be set to the return value.
-- `return -code break` - stop hook processing.
+- `return -code break` - stops hook processing.
-- `return <list>` - continue processing to the next hook, but the parameter list will be set to the return value.
+- normal return - continues processing to the next hook, ignoring the return value.

 Some useful hooks: